Anniepoo/identity/README.md

  * OAuth2 is the underlying protocol to get resource permission.
 Providers build "login with" atop it
    * [Login with Twitter](https://developer.twitter.com/en/docs/twitter-for-websites/log-in-with-twitter/guides/implementing-sign-in-with-twitter.html)
    * [Login with Google](https://developers.google.com/identity/sign-in/web/sign-in)
+   * There is an OpenIDConnect solution in SWI-Prolog in the form of pack [google_client.pl(http://www.swi-prolog.org/pldoc/doc/_SWI_/pack/googleclient/prolog/google_client.pl).
  * Allow 'username is email' -
    * there are no true usernames, the username is just the users email.
    * accept the username or the email